List of Saki characters: Rinkai All-Girls School

-3rd year, plays vanguard position.
+Third year, plays vanguard position.
 As Rinkai's only Japanese mahjong player, she must play vanguard under the new rules.
-She was the 3rd placer in the Individual tournament last year, right behind Miyanaga Teru and Arakawa Kei.
+She was the third placer in the Individual tournament last year, right behind Miyanaga Teru and Arakawa Kei.
 She is determined to end Yuuki's attempt of a continuous dealership due to the fact that Yuuki reminded her of Arakawa Kei.
-Although she was appointed as the vanguard due to being the only Japanese player, Rinkai's coach and her teammates explicitly mentioned that she's the vanguard and the ace due to her results last year.
+Although she was appointed as the vanguard due to being the only Japanese player, Rinkai's coach and her teammates explicitly mentioned that she is the vanguard and the ace due to her results last year.